 Need extra money for your Thanksgiving meal?
 Write it in the budget.
 Saving money for gift giving?
 Stick it in the budget.

 Every expense you have should be accounted for in your budget!
 And don’t forget: Your budget should balance to the penny.
-Then, promise yourself you’ll stick to the plan!
+Then, promise yourself you’ll stick to the plan…and actually do it!

 Track Your Spending

 I’d love to say that the holidays are just like every other time during the year, but we all know they’re not.
-You’re almost certainly spending more than usual, which makes tracking your spending more important now than at almost any time of year.
+You’re almost certainly spending more than usual, which makes tracking your spending over the next few weeks even more important .

-Better yet, compare your expenses to your budget a few times a month.
+During the holiday season, comparing your expenses to your budget a few times a month might help you stay on track.
 You might even want to check-in a couple of times per week.
 That way, you can see exactly where you stand before and after you’ve done your spending.
-Using one of the best budgeting apps can be a great way to stay on track and survive the holidays with some cash still in your wallet.
+Using one of the best budgeting apps can be a great way to track your spending and survive the holidays with some cash still in your wallet.